Personal accident cover for car insurance explained

 What isn’t covered by personal injury car insurance?

-Personal injury cover won’t compensate you for less serious injuries, such as minor sprains, for example, or even broken bones.
+Personal injury cover won’t typically compensate you for less serious injuries, such as minor sprains, for example, or even broken bones.
 It also won’t usually cover you for any psychological trauma you suffer because of an accident.

 Your personal accident cover could be invalidated under certain circumstances, for example, if: